fm-key-lab/dotfiles/README.md

 > The clone command will attempt to check out all files that exist in the repository.
 If a file already exists locally and has content that differs from the one in the repository, the local file will be left unmodified and you’ll have to review and resolve the differences.

-To overwrite existing dotfiles with those from this repo, use
+To overwrite existing dotfiles with those from this repo:

 ```bash
 yadm checkout "$HOME"
 ```

+## Contributing

-Contribute to the lab's configuration dotfiles:
+To contribute to the lab's configuration dotfiles:

 ```bash
 yadm checkout -b <branch-name>